Our Management

 Jean-Marc Duplaix began his career in 1994 at Arthur Andersen, where he spent ten years providing audit and financial consulting services to CAC 40-listed industrial groups.
 In 2005, he became Deputy CFO of the M6 Group.
 He was also president of Multi 4, a broadcasting operator for DTT channels, and a board member of French professional football club, FC Girondins de Bordeaux.

-Jean-Marc Duplaix was appointed as CFO of Kering S.A. (public) in 2012.
-He has been supporting Kering’s development and the sustainable growth of the group, while ensuring optimal financial structures.
-He also served as a member of the Supervisory Board of PUMA SE until 2019.
+Jean-Marc Duplaix was appointed as CFO of Kering S.A.* (public) in 2012.
+He supported Kering’s development and the sustainable growth of the group, while ensuring optimal financial structures.

 Independent Management Consultant